 The contact resistance between the two closely spaced northern contacts was probed at T = 2 K and zero magnetic field, by measuring the conductancebackgate characteristics at zero source-drain bias, and by measuring the conductance versus source-drain characteristics at zero backgate voltage.
-From the measured conductance (shown in Fig. 6.4a and b) there appears to be some only a negligible gate dependency, which may indicate some small amount of conduction through the semiconductor rather than the metal (likely due to the thinness of the metal layer).
-The approximate resistance is $R{\rm S} \approx 0.05 h/e^2 = 1.36 \ {\rm k}\Omega$ (extracted from the measurements in Fig. 6.4b).
+From the measured conductance (shown in Fig. 6.4a and b) there appears to be some gate dependency, which may indicate some conduction through the semiconductor rather than the metal (likely due to the thinness of the metal layer), and although small it is not entirely negligible.
+The approximate resistance is $R{\rm S} \approx 0.05 h/e^2 = 1.36 \text{ k}\Omega$ (extracted from the measurements in Fig. 6.4b).
 Subtracting this resistance alone (as shown for B = 5 T in Fig. 6.4c) does not change the data much, and does not produce a satisfying conductance curve, and perhaps neither should it be expected to, not only because there is likely some variation in each individual contact, but also because we are now neglecting the resistance of the bottom (working) contact.
-Alternatively, since the conductance plateau is well defined (mostly so for B = 5 T), we may fit the series resistance to be subtracted in a manner that minimises the difference between the first conductance plateau and a value of exactly $2e^2/h$.
-Such a fit yields series resistance $R{\rm S} = 4591 \ \Omega$ $(\pm 219 \ \Omega)$.
-All data presented hereon has been corrected for a series resistance corresponding to the fitted $R{\rm S} = 4591 \ \Omega$ unless explicitly stated.
+Alternatively, since the conductance plateau is well defined (mostly so for B = 5 T), we may fit the series resistance to be subtracted in a manner that minimizes the difference between the first conductance plateau and a value of exactly $2e^2/h$.
+Such a fit yields series resistance $R{\rm S}=4591~\Omega~(\pm 219~\Omega)$.
+All data presented hereon has been corrected for a series resistance corresponding to the fitted $R{\rm S}=4591~\Omega$ unless explicitly stated.